soundata/soundata/docs/source/contributing.rst

 All tests should pass!

 .. note::
-        Soundata assumes that your system has the zip library install for unzipping files.
+        Soundata assumes that your system has the zip library installed for unzipping files.

 Writing a new dataset loader